spidoche/spidocheSVG/README.md

 DEMO : http://spidoche.com/spidocheSVG/

 ## Why?
-It's keep your code clean and don't break your site on browser that do not support svg (ie8 old android).
+It's keep your code clean and don't break your site on browser that do not support svg (IE8).

 ## How?
 Add the required script.